-Application procedure and eligibility information about these programs may be obtained from the Mississippi Office of State Student Financial Aid at 1.800.327.2980 or you may contact the Mississippi College Office of Financial Aid.
+Application procedure and eligibility information about these programs may be obtained from the Mississippi Office of State Student Financial Aid at 1.800.327.2980.
 This information is also available on the State Financial Aid website at www.ihl.state.ms.us/financialaid/default.asp.